This post may contain affiliate links. Please see our disclosure policy.

 A Vestibular Migraine Specialist

-After seeing 7 doctors, a mix of neurologists and ENT’s, I finally met with “The Dizzy Neurologist” - Dr. Shin Beh.
+After seeing 7 doctors, a mix of neurologists and ENT’s, I finally met with “The Dizzy Doctor” – Dr. Shin Beh.
 Dr. Beh happened to be in my own backyard at UT Southwestern’s Medical Center and he specialized in vestibular migraine and unexplained dizziness.
+He now has his own practice – The Beh Center.
 There are very few doctors out there who treat this specifically so I was excited to meet with him.

 After over an hour of reviewing my vestibular symptoms and some balance and eye movement tests, he diagnosed me with chronic vestibular migraine.

 Although I do have a history of migraine in my family, both my mom and dad rarely got attacks so it wasn’t an obvious diagnosis for me until it was mentioned by my physician.
-In the past, we never discussed my parents attacks because they just didn’t seem like a big deal, but migraine is genetic and this can be one of the indicators.
+In the past, we never discussed my parents attacks because they just didn’t seem like a big deal, but we know migraine is heavily influenced by genetics, and this can be one of the indicators.

 Another small sign was car sickness as a child.
 I remember one episode very vividly where I had been out in the heat picking blueberries with my grandma and we drove home on winding mountain roads.
 I was even in the front seat and got so ill that afternoon.
 Dr. Beh mentioned this is common in individuals with VM.